-To that end, we seek out Thai restaurants wherever we go.
+To that end, we seek out Thai restaurants wherever we go and indeed we have sought great Thai food recipes the world over.
 If you are in the Nashville/Brentwood area of TN, you must go to Jasmine Thai.
 It's been several years since I've been there, but it remains the Thai restaurant that I compare all others to.
 Beaufort, SC is home to Yes, Thai Indeed.
 A little hole in the wall that serves outstanding Thai food.
 Don't judge the book by it's cover is a good rule when pulling into the parking lot.
 Whenever we get to Orlando, FL, we make sure to plan on dinner at Thai Thani.
 In fact, after our 10-hour drive, we make that our first stop, before even checking into our hotel.
 Red Koi in Coral Gables, Fl serves outstanding Thai food, in addition to sushi.
 If you are in Winston-Salem, NC, stop in at Thai Sawatdee – this restaurant also claims the most gregarious Thai server – and Raleigh has Sawasdee Thai, another fun stop.
 In Myrtle Beach, we enjoy Thai Season in North Myrtle and in Wilmington, NC, my family likes Big Thai.
 If you visit, tell them we said hello!
 If you find yourself in Vienna, Austria, Patara Fine Thai Cuisine

 is just a block or two from the Stephensplatz.
 Right outside of Old Town in Prague is Lemon Leaf Thai; full disclosure, not all of us loved our meal here.
 It wasn't bad, but we have high standards! ?

 We seem to order the same things no matter where we go, but we always order MANY appetizers and someone always orders a Pad Thai.
-We wouldn't quite claim to be ‘Thai Food Experts', but we know what we like.
+We wouldn't quite claim to be ‘Thai Food Experts', but we know how a good Pad Thai recipe tastes when we eat one!
 It seems like Thai food figures into our at home meal plan several times a month in various forms as well, so I have accumulated many Thai recipes.

 Don't let the list of ingredients intimidate you.
 They can all be found at your local Oriental market, on Amazon.com (Tamarind Paste, Preserved Radish and Dried Shrimp) or on ImportFood.com (Tamarind Paste, Preserved Radish and Dried Shrimp).
 The recipe indicates that several items are optional, but I don't think the dish would have the complex flavor without them.
 I keep the tamarind paste, the salted radish and the dried shrimp in a little basket in the back of my freezer.
 They keep well for a long time…trust me.